tunnll/tunnll.github.io/_jobs/graphical-user-interface-user-experience-designer.md

 ### Minimal qualifications:

 *   MSc in User Interaction / Graphical Design or equivalent is preferred and BSc is required;
-*   A certificate of completion of a set of online courses like [Interaction Design Specialization](https://www.coursera.org/specializations/interaction-design) or [User Interface Design Specialization](https://www.coursera.org/specializations/user-interface-design) is required.
+*   A certificate of completion of a set of online courses like [Interaction Design Specialization](https://www.coursera.org/specializations/interaction-design) or [User Interface Design Specialization](https://www.coursera.org/specializations/user-interface-design) is required (this can be replaced by your BSc or MSc courses).
 *   A certificate of completion of a set of online courses like [Agile Development Specialization](Agile Development Specialization) or similar is required.
-*   A certificate of completion of a course like [Product Management with Lean, Agile and System Design Thinking (edX)](https://www.mooc-list.com/course/product-management-lean-agile-and-system-design-thinking-edx) or other Lean Product Development-related course is preferred.
+*   A certificate of completion of a course like [Product Management with Lean, Agile and System Design Thinking (edX)](https://www.mooc-list.com/course/product-management-lean-agile-and-system-design-thinking-edx) or other Lean Product Development-related course is preferredrelate.
 *   You should demonstrate a completed, delivered, shipped and live mobile application (Google Play, Apple Store) or a web application (single page application, classic CRUD application or a progressive web app) which you have planned, prepared, developed and created a UX and/or UI design for.
 This can be complemented with other design artefacts like personas documents, user and job stories, paper and high-fidelity prototypes, etc.